Magma-valued metric spaces: Introduction

-In Theorem \ref{multiplicationconvergentsequences}, we prove that if $(S,\leq)$ is a dense and shrinkable ring, and a join-semilattice, also, if $R$ is an $S$-pseudonormed ring, then $\Conv(R)$ is a ring and the function is a ring epimorphism with $\ker(\varphi) = \Zero(R)$, where by $\Zero(R)$, we mean the set of all sequences in $R$ convergent to 0.
-In particular, we show that if $R$ is a commutative ring with identity, then the ideal $\Zero(R)$ is prime (maximal) if and only if $R$ is an integral domain (a field).

-In \S\ref{sec:infiniteseries}, we discuss infinite series in $M$-normed groups and generalize some of the classical results of mathematical analysis reported in \cite{Ovchinnikov2021}.
-For example, in Theorem \ref{DenseCauchycompletethm}, we prove that if $(R,<)$ is a dense and Cauchy complete ordered ring and $(x_n)$, $(y_n)$, and $(z_n)$ are sequences in $R$ such that $n \geq N_1$ implies and $\sum_{n=1}^{+\infty} x_n$ and $\sum_{n=1}^{+\infty} z_n$ are convergent, then so is the sequence $\sum_{n=1}^{+\infty} y_n$.
-We also generalize the Cauchy Condensation Test for Cauchy complete fields.
-In other words, we show that if $\leq$ is a total ordering on $F$ and $(F,<)$ a Cauchy complete ordered field, and $(x_n)$ is a positive and decreasing sequence in $F$, then $\sum_{i=1}^{+\infty} x_i$ is convergent in $F$ if and only if $\sum_{i=0}^{+\infty} 2^i x_{2^i}$ is convergent in $F$ (see Corollary \ref{Cauchycondensationtestcor}).

-In \S\ref{sec:geometricseries}, we discuss the convergence of geometric series in dense and shrinkable commutative rings.
-In fact, in Theorem \ref{Geometricseries}, we prove that if $\leq$ is a total ordering on $R$ and $(R,<)$ an ordered commutative ring with 1 such that $R$ is a dense and shrinkable ring, then for $r\neq1$, the geometric series $\sum_{n=0}^{+\infty} r^n$ is convergent in $R$ if and only if the sequence $(r^n)$ converges to zero and $1-r$ is invertible in $R$.
-We use this to prove that with the same properties for $\leq$ and $(R,<)$, if $(G,+)$ is a Cauchy complete $R$-normed abelian group and $(x_n)_{n=0}^{+\infty}$ is a sequence in $G$ such that $\Vert x_{n+1}\Vert \leq r \Vert x_n\Vert$ for all $n$, then $\sum_{n=0}^{+\infty} x_n$ is convergent in $G$ (see Theorem \ref{ratiotestcounterpart}).
-Note that in the same section, we generalize Bernoulli's inequality for ordered semirings (check Theorem \ref{Mitrinovicsemirings}) and prove that if $(S,\leq)$ is an ordered semiring and $(x_i)_{i=1}^{n}$ is a sequence of $n$ elements in $S$ such that $x_i\geq 0$ and $1+x_i \geq 0$, for each $1 \leq i \leq n$, then the following inequality holds:

-In this paper, a binary operation of a magma $M$ is sometimes denoted by ``+'', though ``+'' is not necessarily associative or commutative unless explicitly stated.
-Also, if the binary operation of a monoid and a group is denoted additively, similar to near-ring theory \cite{Pilz1983}, it does not mean that the addition is necessarily commutative unless explicitly stated.
+In this paper, a binary operation of a magma $M$ is sometimes denoted by ``+'', although ``+'' is not necessarily associative or commutative unless explicitly stated.
+Also, if the binary operation of a monoid or a group is denoted additively, similar to near-ring theory \cite{Pilz1983}, it does not mean that the addition is necessarily commutative unless explicitly stated.
 Whenever we say an algebraic structure is ordered, we mean that its ordering is partial, otherwise we explicitly assert that the ordering is total (linear).
 For the general theory of ordered algebraic structures see \cite{Fuchs1963}.
 For ordered groups consult with \cite{Glass1999}.
-Some of the results in this paper are generalizations of their counterparts in Ovchinnikov's 2021 book \cite{Ovchinnikov2021}.
+Some results in this paper are generalizations of their counterparts on pages 18--24 in Ovchinnikov's 2021 book \cite{Ovchinnikov2021}.